calvinfeng/gonotebook/tictactoe/README.md

 ```

 ### Board
-The board is probably the most complicated and annoying because one needs to check columns, rows,
+`Board` is probably the least pleasant piece in this project because it contains logic to check
-and diagonals.
+columns, rows, and diagonals.
 We can define Board as a 3 by 3 array of string.
 ```golang
 type Board [3][3]string
 ```